Important things for employers to know about the menopause and how it affects women in the workplace.

 - Peri-menopause can occur for women from their mid-30s (or earlier) and is the period leading up to menopause.
 It is the beginning of a loss of oestrogen and progesterone.
 Women experience peri-menopause for several years.
 Once menstruation has ceased for 12 continuous months a women is deemed to have hit menopause – and is then considered to be post-menopausal – and the next stage begins with a slightly different label.
 This is the part when the majority of the oestrogen has almost certainly ‘left the building’ and there are physical effects due to the continuation of the effects of the loss of those hormones.

-- It’s estimated that there are around 13 million women who are currently peri or menopausal in the UK (Wellbeing of Women) – that’s equal to one third of the entire UK female population.
+- It’s estimated that there are around 13 million women who are currently peri or menopausal in the UK (Nuffield Health) – that’s equal to one third of the entire UK female population.